Midwinter Graces

-Midwinter Graces is the eleventh solo studio album by singer-songwriter Tori Amos, released on November 10, 2009 (November 16, 2009, in the UK), through Universal Republic Records.
+Midwinter Graces is the eleventh solo studio album by American singer-songwriter and pianist Tori Amos, released on November 10, 2009 (November 16, 2009, in the UK), through Universal Republic Records.
 It is the first seasonal album by Amos and is also notable for marking her return to a more classical, stripped-down, baroque sound with various synths, string instruments, the harpsichord, and Amos's own signature Bösendorfer piano at center stage, once more.
 The album, like previous releases from Amos, is available in a single-form CD or a deluxe edition, which includes three bonus tracks, a twenty-page photo book, and a DVD containing an interview with Amos.
 The standard edition was not released in the US or Canada.
-Midwinter Graces became Amos's lowest-charting album on the Billboard 200, peaking at number 66.
+Midwinter Graces became Amos's then-lowest-charting album on the Billboard 200, peaking at number 66.

 An original song by Amos, "A Silent Night with You", was released as the promotional single from the album.